 How to Limit Facebook’s Data Collection

 While Facebook’s data collection might seem overwhelming, there are steps you can take to protect your privacy.
+Implementing data minimization technologies can help limit the amount of data collected to only what is necessary for providing services.
 These steps aren’t going to completely stop Facebook from tracking you, but it’s a good and worthwhile start.

 Delete the Facebook App

 - Recommendation: Use Facebook through a browser like Firefox to reduce metadata collection.
+Deleting the Facebook app can also limit the data collected through Meta’s technology.
 This limits Facebook’s ability to access your phone’s detailed metadata.

 - Action: Lock down your privacy settings and use the “Ask App not to Track” feature on iOS devices to further restrict data collection.